 The Company's taxes include current and deferred income taxes.
 Current income taxes reflect the estimated income tax liability or asset of the Company as of a measurement date.
-Deferred income taxes reflect (i) taxes on net unrealized gains, which are attributable to the difference between fair market value and tax cost basis, (ii) the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes and (iii) the net tax benefit of accumulated net operating losses, if any.
+Deferred income taxes reflect (i) taxes on net unrealized gains (losses), which are attributable to the difference between fair market value and tax cost basis, (ii) the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes and (iii) the net tax benefit of accumulated net operating losses and capital losses, if any.

-During the six months ended May 31, 2016, the Company paid \$65 of state income taxes.
-As of May 31, 2016, the components of the Company's tax assets and liabilities are as follows.
+At May 31, 2017, the components of the Company's current and deferred tax assets and liabilities are as follows.

-Income tax receivable \$ 19,530 Deferred tax assets: Net operating loss carryforwards - Federal \$ 78,667 Net operating loss carryforwards - State 6,774 AMT credit carryforwards 2,862 Deferred tax liabilities: Net unrealized gains on investment securities (: 563,113) Total deferred income tax liability, net \$( 474,810)
+Income tax receivable \$ 7,891

+Deferred tax assets:

+Net operating loss carryforwards - Federal \$ 80,983

+Net operating loss carryforwards - State 5,932

+Capital loss carryforwards - State 1,396

+AMT credit carryforwards 3,631

+Deferred tax liabilities:

+Net unrealized gains on investment securities (705,685)

+Total deferred income tax liability, net \$( 613,743)